andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_09_ROIAnalysis.rst

 And observe how the numbers are different from the previous method that used a binarized mask.
 Is the difference small?
 Large?
 Is it what you would expect?

-2. Use the code given in the section on spherical ROI analysis to create a sphere located at MNI coordinates 36, -2, 48.
-Create a sphere with a 7mm radius.
+2. Use the code given in the section on spherical ROI analysis to create a sphere with a 7mm radius located at MNI coordinates 36, -2, 48.

 3. Use the Harvard-Oxford subcortical atlas to create an anatomical mask of the right amygdala.
 Label it whatever you want.
 Then, extract the z-statistics from cope1 (i.e., the contrast estimates for Incongruent compared to baseline).